riebeekn/experiments-in-meteor-blog/_drafts/meteor-testing-with-velocity-and-jasmine-part-1.md

 });
 {% endhighlight %}

-So this package definition is taken pretty much verbatim from the <a href="https://github.com/Sanjo/SpaceTalk/blob/feature/testing/packages/testing/package.js" target="_blank">Velocity example</a>.
+This package definition is taken pretty much verbatim from the <a href="https://github.com/Sanjo/SpaceTalk/blob/feature/testing/packages/testing/package.js" target="_blank">Velocity example</a>.

 The main point to emphasize is the use of the `debugOnly` flag... this is very important!
-Without this we're going to expose our test methods outside of development mode... certainly not something that we want!
+Without this we're going to expose our test methods outside of development mode... certainly not something we want!

 Otherwise the package file is very standard, we're specifying the required Meteor version, followed by the 3rd party libraries our package needs.
 Finally, we expose the `task-fixtures.js` file via the `api.addFiles` line.
 If you need a refresher on package files, I suggest this <a href="http://themeteorchef.com/recipes/writing-a-package/" target="_blank">Meteor Chef article</a>.